sainadhjaladi/FasalMovieSearch/Readme.md

 # Movie Library Web Application

 This is a Django-based movie library web application with user authentication, movie search, and playlist functionality.
-Users can sign up, log in, search for movies using the OMDB API, and create lists of movies (similar to YouTube playlists).
-Lists can be public or private.
+Users can sign up, log in, search for movies using the OMDB API, and create lists of movies.

 ## Features